-Leading through Open, Informed Communications

-Council on Communications Reporting Tool
+Leading through Open, Informed Communications Council on Communications Reporting Tool

 Goal of Communication: (Select One) Inform/Report Consult Decision / Recommendation Desired Who is the Audience?
 (Select One) Council on Communications All ADA Councils Districts, States & Locals Sensitivity Level of Information: Confidential, Not for disclosure For Immediate Release For Release on DATE.
 Overview: Clearly state WHAT the communication is about and WHY it is important.
 What should the reader be prepared to do as a result of reading this information?
 Background: What necessary background should the reader know about this project/program/topic?
-Key Information: Add highlights and main points for reader Supply additional, supporting proof points like data and other decision making information Implications: Identify if there this has a fiscal impact are human resource re er councils are/could b requirements Contact & Next Steps: Explicitly state WHO will do WHAT and WHEN List who is responsible for ensuring communication is carried out as intended.
-Feedback Requested Via: Email feedbackSurveyOther by set date
+Key Information: Add highlights and main points for reader Supply additional, supporting proof points like data and other decision making information Implications: Share whether this has a fiscal impact Identify if there are human resource requirements Indicate whether councils are/could be affected Contact & Next Steps: Explicitly state WHO will do WHAT and WHEN List who is responsible for ensuring communication is carried out as intended.
+Feedback Requested Via: Email feedbackSurveyOther k by set date